TACO: Temporal Consensus Optimization for Continual Neural Mapping: Experiments and Results

 We evaluate \textbf{TACO} in both simulation and real-world settings considering static and dynamic scenes.
 Evaluating both regimes serves two complementary goals: static scenes allow us to measure how well we preserve previously learned geometry over time without forgetting; dynamic scenes introduce controlled scene changes to evaluate whether we can adapt to new observations while retaining reliable historical structure.

-We conduct static-scene experiments on two standard RGB-D benchmarks: \textbf{Replica} \cite{replica19arxiv}, which provides high-fidelity synthetic indoor scenes with accurate ground-truth geometry, and \textbf{ScanNet} \cite{dai2017scannet}, which captures large-scale real-world indoor environments with sensor noise and partial observations.
+We conduct static-scene experiments on two standard RGB-D benchmarks: \textbf{Replica} \cite{replica19arxiv} which provides high-fidelity synthetic indoor scenes with accurate ground-truth geometry, and \textbf{ScanNet} \cite{dai2017scannet} which captures large-scale real-world indoor environments with sensor noise and partial observations.

 To study continual adaptation under dynamic conditions, we construct dynamic benchmarks in both simulation and the real world.
 In simulation, we base our dynamic experiments on the \textbf{Habitat Synthetic Scenes Dataset} \cite{khanna2024habitat} and use \textbf{Habitat-Sim} \citep{habitat19iccv,szot2021habitat,puig2023habitat3} to introduce controlled object-level scene changes.
-We further collect a \textbf{real-world dynamic dataset} by deliberately modifying the scene during capture, validating that TACO remains effective under real sensor noise, unstructured changes, and imperfect tracking.
+We further collect a \textbf{real-world dynamic dataset} using a turtlebot.
+We deliberately modify the scene to validate that TACO remains effective when the environment changes.